 Name: Darren Lurie

-Title: Executive Chair
+Title: Executive chair

 Agreement commenced: 31 May 2018

 Term of agreement: No fixed term.

-Details: Mr Lurie has been appointed as Executive Chair for an interim period.
-His remuneration for the executive role is \$1,000 per day in addition to his Non-Executive Chair's fees.
+Details: Mr Lurie has been appointed as executive chair for an interim period.
+His remuneration for the executive role is \$1,000 per day in addition to chairman's fee.
 There is no performance-related payment as part of the employment contract.
 There is no provision for a specific termination payment.